APPetite: Using Dining Cashback Rewards with Ease

 ———————————————————————————————————————————

-This prompt was pretty broad, so we got right to work on narrowing down a specific angle we wanted to tackle.
-First, we interviewed three users who were young adults in their mid-late 20s, carried multiple credit cards, and often used cashback rewards while eating out.
-We wanted to learn more about:
+First, I interviewed three users who were young adults in their mid-late 20s, carried multiple credit cards, and often used cashback rewards while eating out.
+I wanted to learn more about:

 • Users’ purchase and saving decision-making when making a food purchase